Yogayu/DeepLearningCourse/_build/Part2/Iris.md

 ## Question

-How to use a perceptron to classify data?
+In the last section, we learn about perceptron.
+How to use it to classify data?
 To answer this question, let's look at an example first: there is a data set which consists of two species of Iris.
-Our question are:
+Our questions are:

 - How to classify those two species?
 - When given a new Iris, how to predict which Iris category it belongs to?